Managing Deployments

 - In the Control Hub Navigation panel, click .

-- In the Configure Engine step, click <number> stage libraries selected next to the Stage Libraries property.
+- Click <number> stage libraries selected next to the Stage Libraries property.

 -